 And, the numbers are even more troubling when you look at venture funding.

-Black founders receive less than 1% of venture capital, only 8% of venture capital-funded startups founders are women, and fewer than 0.4% of startup founders are Latina.
+Black founders receive less than 1% of venture capital, only 8% of venture capital-funded startup founders are women, and fewer than 0.4% of startup founders are Latina.

-As if those disadvantages weren’t grave enough, studies show that during periods of economic turmoil, minority-owned businesses fail at a much higher rate than other businesses.
+As if those disadvantages weren’t grave enough, studies show that minority-owned businesses fail at a much higher rate than other businesses during periods of economic turmoil.
 This happens, in part, because systemic racism at financial institutions makes it difficult for minority-owned businesses to obtain debt financing.

 Despite those challenges, the opportunities for minority-owned businesses are enormous.

 By 2044, more than half of all Americans are projected to belong to a minority group.

 So, while racism, stereotypes, and economic uncertainty make it tougher for founders of color and minority founders to start a business, minority business owners and founders of color do bring a unique perspective that, over the next several decades, can help them create a strong brand identity and build successful and sustainable businesses.

 Here are 3 important branding insights that can help founders of color and minority founders build a successful business: